 - Each time a message is replied to, the sender’s email software takes the whole mail apart and rebuilds it into a new HTML structure.
 Your outgoing message may look great when it’s received, but by the time it’s been replied to a few times, it might look like the result of an explosion in a brand element factory.

 My Office 365 signature keeps getting added to the bottom of an email chain

-When you use an Office 365 Transport Rule, signatures will get attached to the bottom of an email chain automatically.
+When you use a Office 365 Transport Rule, signatures in Outlook will get attached to the bottom of an email chain automatically.
 Office 365 cannot recognize if the signature text already exists within a conversation, so will keep adding it to the latest email reply or forward.
-It also can’t ascertain where the signature should appear in the message, which would obviously be directly under the appropriate reply.
+It also can’t ascertain where the signature should appear in the message.
 So, if you send five replies to a recipient, five signatures will stack up at the bottom of the conversation.

 Blank fields are appearing in some users’ contact details

-You will no doubt be using your Office 365 Directory or Azure AD to populate every user’s signature.
-However, it’s important to note that not all users may have the same contact details.
+You will no doubt be using your Microsoft 365 Directory or Azure AD to populate every user’s signature.
+However, it’s important to note that not all users may have the same contact information.
 Some may have mobile phone numbers while others don’t.
-The fax number might not be used by everyone.
 Some users might not have an internal extension number.
 The list goes on, but it means that certain contact details may end up blank in some signatures.

 My signature isn’t working properly on mobile devices

 You only have to do a quick search online to see that this is a common problem that affects many businesses, especially now that so many users work away from their main offices.